Vocabulary

 Ryan:Oh…I see.
 And what about the word "คุณ(khun)?" |

 Pim:"คุณ(khun)" means "you" in English.
-However, "คุณ(khun)" can also be used as a title of address, equivalent to "Mr.," "Mrs.," or "Miss," before a person's name to show politeness when addressing others, like "คุณไรอัน(khun rai-ân)," which is the equivalent of "Mr. Ryan," for example. |
+However, "คุณ(khun)" can also be used as a title of address, equivalent to "Mr.," "Mrs.," or "Miss," before a person's name to show politeness when addressing others, like "คุณไรอัน(khun rai-ân)," "Mr. Ryan," for example. |

 Ryan:The next word is? |